phantomaton-ai/phantomaton-projects/README.md

 import aleister from 'aleister'; // Assumes aleister is used for command generation

 export default configuration => {
-  // Instantiate the Projects class and generate commands const { commands: projectCommands } = aleister(projects)(configuration);
+  // Instantiate the Projects class with potentially custom config const { commands: projectCommands } = aleister(projects)(configuration);

   // Provide the generated commands to the execution system